CircuitSetup/Remote/README.md

 See [here](#buttons-oo-and-reset) and [here](#tcd-remote-command-reference) for a list of controls of the music player.

 While the music player is playing music, other sound effects might be disabled/muted.
-The TCD-triggered alarm will, if so configured, sound and stop the music player.
+The TCD-triggered alarm will, if so configured, interrupt the music player.

 ## Connecting a Time Circuits Display